Osorkon IV: The Assyrian threat

+Battle of Raphia (720 BC)

-In 720 BC, a revolt occurred in Palestine against the new Assyrian King Sargon II, led by King Hanno (also Hanun and Hanuna) of Gaza who sought the help of "Pirʾu of Musri", a term most probably meaning "Pharaoh of Egypt" and referring to Osorkon IV.
+In 720 BC, a revolt occurred in Palestine against the new Assyrian King Sargon II, led by King Hanunu of Gaza who sought the help of "Pirʾu of Musri", a term most probably meaning "Pharaoh of Egypt" and referring to Osorkon IV.
 Assyrian sources claim that this time the Egyptian king did send a turtanu (an army–commander) called Reʾe or Reʾu (his Egyptian name was Raia, though in the past it was read Sibʾe) as well as troops in order to support his neighboring ally.
 However, the coalition was defeated in battle at Raphia.
-Reʾe fled back to Egypt, Raphia and Gaza were looted and Hanno was burnt alive by the Assyrians.
+Reʾe fled back to Egypt, Raphia and Gaza were looted and Hanunu was burnt alive by the Assyrians.

 In 716 BC, Sargon II almost reached Egypt's boundaries.
 Feeling directly threatened this time, Osorkon IV (here called Shilkanni by Assyrian sources, see below) was carefully diplomatic: he personally met the Assyrian king at the "Brook of Egypt" (most likely el-Arish) and tributed him with a present which Sargon personally described as "twelve large horses of Egypt without equals in Assyria".
 The Assyrian king appreciated his gifts and did not take action against Osorkon IV.

 End

 No mention of Osorkon IV is known after 716 BC.
-Some archaeological findings suggest that shortly after this date, Bocchoris (Bakenrenef) of the 24th Dynasty may have expanded his realm eastward, supplanting Osorkon at Tanis.
-In 712 BC, Piye's successor Shebitku marched northward and defeated Bocchoris.
+Some archaeological evidence suggest that shortly after this date, Bakenranef of the 24th Dynasty expanded his realm eastward, taking over Tanis.
+In 712 BC, Piye's successor Shebitku marched northward and defeated Bakenranef.
 When around the same year King Iamani of Ashdod sought refuge from Sargon II in Egypt, Shebitku was in fact the sole ruler of Egypt, and returned Iamani to the Assyrians in chains.
 In any case, Osorkon IV was seemingly dead before that year.

-A few years later a man called Gemenefkhonsbak, possibly a descendant of the now-defunct 22nd Dynasty, claimed for himself the pharaonic royal titles and ruled in Tanis as its prince.
+Whether it was Osorkon IV or a successor who was possibly supplanted by Bakenranef, Osorkon IV's line appears to have survived for decades.
+His immediate successor seems to have been the recently identified King Neferkare Pami II, who was eventually followed at Tanis by Shepseskare Gemenefkhonsbak, Sekhemkare, and Pedubast III.